TahaSh/svelte-news-app-backend/README.md

 3. Run `npm install`
 4. Run `npm run dev` (or `npm run start` for production mode)

-# Soon: a blog series that shows you how to build this demo from scratch
+# Soon: a blog series that shows you how to build this demo from scratch (follow me on twitter [@tahazsh](https://twitter.com/tahazsh) for updates)